skip to Main Content

 Fellowship Application FAQs

-Fellowship candidates will be asked to complete the online application form and upload the following documents (as PDFs):
+Fellowship candidates must complete the online application form and upload PDFs of the following materials (in English):

-• project proposal of 1500 to 1750 words, plus a short bibliography (circa one page), combined in one document
+• project proposal of 1500 to 1750 words, plus a short bibliography (maximum one page), combined into a single document;

-• two writing samples, with a combined total not to exceed 60 pages (in English)
+• two writing samples, with a combined total not exceeding 60 pages.

-We use SlideRoom for our online application.
-SlideRoom provides resources for applicants here.
-SlideRoom notes that the Google Chrome web-browser provides the best viewing of the application.
-When the online application system opens, candidates will first need to create a login and password.
-Once you are logged into the system, the online application consists of three sections: forms, attachments, and references.
-It is possible to log out of your application and log back in later; your information will be saved for your next session.
-Required fields in the various forms are marked with an asterisk.
-Once you have gathered the necessary information and prepared your supporting materials, the application should take about 20 minutes to complete.
+The online application portal SlideRoom provides resources for applicants here.
+Google Chrome offers an optimized view of the application interface; we do not recommend using Safari to access the program.
+The online application consists of three sections: forms, attachments, and references.
+It is possible to log out of your application and resume your work later.
+Required fields are marked with an asterisk.
+After gathering all necessary information and supporting materials, the application should take about 20 minutes to complete.
+Please note that we use SlideRoom’s European platform: https://review.slideroom.eu.

 There is no need to indicate your interest in a specially designated fellowship in the online application, as the entire applicant pool will be considered.
 Projects that address migration, social integration, race, exile and return, and major global issues are also generally welcome.